-Actually Cool Things You Can (Still) Do in Phoenix Right Now
+Actually Cool Things You Can Do in Phoenix This Fall

 Whether you’re searching for locally made pasta, fresh-baked breads, cage-free eggs, seasonal organic veggies and fruits, or tapenades, Valley farmers markets including the Downtown Phoenix Farmers Market, Uptown Farmers Market, and Mesa Farmers Market & Flea have what just what you need to conquer your shopping list.
 You'll leave with a warm fuzzy feeling knowing that you’re supporting local farmers, makers, and vendors during these uncertain times.
 And that feels good, doesn’t it?